Countable modular groups of infinite type surfaces: Preliminaries

 \item \textbf{Removing boundaries} Once glued we have a surface $S'$.
 Since $S$ has no boundary replace the boundary components of $S'$ by punctures.
 Now this new surface is $S(T)$ which we denote also as $S$ since it is homeomorphic to $S$.

 \end{itemize}

 In this pants decomposition of $S$, we have pairs of pants which can have $0,1$ or $2$ punctures.
 We refer to them as pairs of pants of type $0$,$1$ and $2$, respectively.
-See Fig. \ref{fulltree} for an example of genus $0$ and Figs. \ref{treegenus} and \ref{fulltreegenus} for positive genus.
+See Fig. \ref{stepscoretree} for an image of the steps described above in a toy example.
+See algo Fig. \ref{fulltree} for an example of genus $0$ and Figs. \ref{treegenus} and \ref{fulltreegenus} for positive genus.

 \begin{remark} Every surface $S$ of infinite type is accompanied by a non-unique core tree, since there is an element of choice. \end{remark}